 Opportunity cost of capital: Expected return that is foregone by investing in a project rather than in comparable financial securities.

-Opportunity costs: The difference in the performance of an actual investment and a desired investment adjusted for fixed costs and execution costs.
+Opportunity costs: The difference in the performance of an actual investment and the desired investment adjusted for fixed costs and execution costs.
 The performance differential is a consequence of not being able to implement all desired trades.
-Most valuable alternative that is given up.
+A most valuable alternative that is given up.

 Opportunity set: The possible expected return and standard deviation pairs of all portfolios that can be constructed from a given set of assets.

-Optimal contract: The contract that balances the three types of agency costs (contracting, monitoring, and misbehaviour) against one another to minimize the total cost.
+Optimal contract: The contract that balances the three types of agency costs (contracting, monitoring, and misbehavior) against one another to minimize the total cost.